 What do you get from an a-kasse?

-A full paying member receives a monthly sum on average of 19.083 DKK (2020) – you’ll find the lastest a-kasse rates here.
+A full paying member receives a monthly sum on average of 19.083 DKK (2020) – you’ll find the latest a-kasse rates here.
 Furthermore you can consult our job advisors and receive help in connection with your job application process, including advice on how to write a successful CV.

 What does an a-kasse cost?

 Min A-kasse is one of the cheapest unemplopyment benefit fonds in Denmark.
 Before tax reduction the monthly charge for a full paying member of Min A-kasse’s Unemployment Insurance Fund is 476 DKK (2020).